cronxco/spark-data-model/README.md

 ## Configuration

-Event Store logs are saved to your main database by default, but it is recommended to use a dedicated MySQL database for it.
-Once you create the database, make sure to set Event Store to use it:
+data model logs are saved to your main database by default, but it is recommended to use a dedicated MySQL database for it.
+Once you create the database, make sure to set data model to use it:

 First, add a dedicated connection to your `config/database.php` file: